Erudika/paraio.org/src/monolite/partials/045-api-search.md

 This executes the method `findTerms()` with these **parameters**:
 - `matchall` - if `true` executes an `AND` query, otherwise an `OR` query
 - `terms` - a list of `field:term` pairs (example: `?terms=field1:term1&terms=field2:term2`)
-- `count` - if present will return the number of results only and not the objects
+- `count` - if present will return 0 objects but the "totalHits" field will contain the total number of results found that match the given terms.

 <hr>